-In conjunction with many other states, Arizona has signed 13 Assurances of Voluntary Compliance with major tobacco retailers.
-While each Assurance of Voluntary Compliance is unique, each agreement contains certain restrictions in the retail environment and requirements for training and other practices that are designed to prevent the appeal and sales of tobacco products to minors.
-The Attorney General's Office, Arizona Department of Health Services, and county partners collaborated on several efforts in FFY2023 that identified potential violations of Assurances of Voluntary Compliance that were subsequently addressed by partner businesses.
-The success of these interactions encourages county partners to increase compliance monitoring in Assurances of Voluntary Compliance locations, ultimately helping to keep tobacco enforcement at the "top of mind" for partner retailers and improving compliance with youth access laws.
+Assurances of Voluntary Compliance Monitoring, National Association of Attorneys General Participation, Attorney General's Office/Arizona Department of Health Service Work Group other practices that are designed to prevent the appeal and sales of tobacco products to minors.
+The Attorney General's Office, Arizona Department of Health Services, and county partners collaborated on several efforts in FY2023 that identified potential violations of Assurances of Voluntary Compliance that were subsequently addressed by partner businesses.
+The success of these interactions encourages county partners to increase compliance monitoring, ultimately helping to keep tobacco enforcement at the "top of mind" for partner retailers and improving compliance with youth access laws.
 The Attorney General's Office participates in several national working groups through the National Association of Attorneys General that focus on youth access to tobacco products and tobacco advertising that appeals to or targets youth.
 Because of this participation, Arizona is often at the forefront of identifying new concerns and developing solutions with other states, tobacco retailers and manufacturers.